 - Surgery if symptoms persist or the tear affects stability

-A proper diagnosis and treatment plan from an orthopaedic specialist is important to protect your knee health and prevent long-term damage.
+A proper diagnosis and treatment plan from an orthopedic specialist is important to protect your knee health and prevent long-term damage.

 About the Author